How To Get Your Music On Playlists

 Getting your tracks featured on playlists is a great way to reach bigger audiences with your music and grow your fanbase.
 But sometimes it’s hard to know where to start to get your music in front of playlist curators and blog editors.

 In this guide, we’ll dive into the details on how to pitch your tracks to Spotify and Apple Music playlists, how to contact third-party playlist curators, and some additional tips to help you with spreading your music to new audiences.

-We have two playlists, as approved Spotify & Apple Music curators, that any artists who distribute through amuse can submit their music to.
-"Selected by amuse" is a playlist featuring new tracks from our platform with over 22K followers.
-Chill Beats by Will Smith is our playlist in collaboration with Wil Smith and Ryan Celsius.
+We have one playlist, as an approved Spotify curator, that any artists who distribute through Amuse can submit their music to.
+It's called "Selected by Amuse" and is featuring new tracks from our platform, and has over 25K followers.
+Chill Beats by Will Smith is our playlist in collaboration with Will Smith and Ryan Celsius.
 Will Smith playlist is not available for submission, however, you can submit to our Selected playlist by following the directions that we get into below!

-“Selected by amuse 💛” is our Spotify & Apple Music playlists that we update weekly where we highlight tracks made by you, distributed through us.
-Any artist (who distributes through amuse) has the chance to be featured — no matter what kind of genre and how known or unknown the artist is.
-We try to vary our picks as much as we can, to be able to showcase all of the amazing different kinds of music that amuse artists release.
+“Selected by Amuse ” is our Spotify playlist that we update weekly, where we highlight tracks made by you, distributed through us.
+Any artist (who distributes through Amuse) has the chance to be featured — no matter what kind of genre and how known or unknown the artist is.
+We try to vary our picks as much as we can, to be able to showcase all of the amazing different kinds of music that Amuse artists release.

-For the five we pick every week, we add the track to our Spotify, and Apple Music playlists and post a shout-out on our Instagram, Facebook, and Twitter.
+For the five we pick every week, we add the track to our Spotify playlist and post a shout-out on our Instagram, Facebook, and Twitter.
 If we find your artist account on social media, we’ll always make sure to tag you in the post as well.

 To submit your track for consideration:

-4. Your song needs to be released through amuse to be considered.
+Your song needs to be released through Amuse to be considered.

 Spotify for Artists